Ernanm280/deploying-ad/README.md

 <br>
 <br>

 Once created, I navigated to the **_ADMINS** Organizational Unit, right-clicked, and selected **New** → **User** to create a new administrative account.
 I entered the user’s details, including the name **Jane Doe**, and assigned the username jane_admin in the **mydomain.com** domain.
-After completing the required fields, on the Password screen, I unchecked “User must change password at next logon”, enabled “Password never expires”, and then set a password for the account.
+After completing the required fields, on the password screen, I unchecked “User must change password at next logon”, enabled “Password never expires”, and then set a password for the account.

 This account will be used as an administrative account, separate from standard user accounts, to follow best practices for privilege management.